ChenTim1011/ChenTim1011/README.md

 - ⭐ &nbsp; I have an unending desire to learn new knowledge.
 - 🔭 &nbsp; I have served as a TA for C and Python.
-- 🌱 &nbsp; I’m currently learning some operating system knowledge.
+- 🌱 &nbsp; If you want to know more about me.
+[My learning record](https://drive.google.com/file/d/1yQ4nlrzmgn3RP8WMnE7rGMSuu_S0ZHQA/view?usp=sharing)
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/tim-chen-64ba5622a/)
 - 📧 &nbsp; Email me!
 [My email](110208059@g.nccu.edu.tw)(I'll reply to you as soon as possible)